All investor lists > Boston

 10. MassVentures

-Focused on Massachusetts-based startups, they target high-impact sectors including clean tech and IT software.
+Target high-impact sectors including clean tech and IT software.

 • Founded: 1978